|Dates||9th - 25th May 2020|

 We start and finish our mountain trip in the small village of Tinqui on the northern edge of the Vilcanota mountains.
 The trek to base camps will be fully supported, with horses or mules carrying all equipment, but is still a relatively strenuous undertaking because of the high passes (up to 5100m) that we will cross.
-Typically we'll be walking for six or seven hours per day.
+Typically we'll be walking for six or seven hours per day when moving between camps.

 High altitude skiing in typical conditions in the Andes.